CheyenneMDavid/foraging-link-ui/README.md

 - For unliking a post, likes_count defaults to a 1 before decrementing, ensuring it never becomes NaN.
 Also, by setting it to 1 before decrementing, it doesn't run the risk of becomeing a negative number.

+### Refactoring Post.js and PostsList.js

+Initially, Post.js was created as a reusable component.
+However, during development it was not properly imported and utilized within PostsList.js and PostPage.js as intended.
+This oversight led to duplicated logic and inconsistencies in the display of post details between the list and detailed views.

+To address this, Post.js was integrated into both components, enabling more consistency in styling and behavior across the different views.

+To enable the list page for posts to display the posts in a condensed manner, conditional logic was added via the "isListPage" prop and was used to format the image display and create truncated text in the list page.

 ---